 2. A drop in candidate supply & high demand for staff

 As KPMG states, candidate numbers fell significantly, perhaps due to continuing uncertainty and concerns over job security.
 There is also the influence of Brexit as a key factor in the lessening supply of workers in the UK market.
 As a result of this, there has been a sharp surge in the demand for new hires, which has subsequently driven up salaries.

 3. A fall in the number of lower-paid employee jobs

 In the last year, the staffing industry has seen a significant reduction in the number of lower-paid roles, which has pushed up the average earnings.
 This is likely a consequence of the pandemic, where nearly a third of lower-paid employees lost their jobs or were furloughed, compared the 10% of top earners.

-With the world coming out of a global pandemic, these figures aren’t necessarily a surprise.
-If you sit and consider why the figures were so low last year (people losing their jobs or being furloughed) and the low number of job seekers in relation to the high demand for workers this year, the figures are hardly ground-breaking.
+With the world emerging from the pandemic, these figures aren’t necessarily a surprise.
+If you consider why the figures were so low last year (people losing their jobs or being furloughed) and the low number of job seekers in relation to the high demand for workers this year, the figures are hardly ground-breaking.